Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Whooping Crane

-The whooping crane (Grus americana) is one of the world’s rarest birds and was listed as endangered in the United States under the Endangered Species Act in 1967.
-Historically, whooping cranes were found in Louisiana as both a resident, non-migratory flock and migratory birds that wintered in the state.
+The whooping crane (Grus Americana) is one of the world’s rarest birds and the rarest of the world’s 15 species of cranes.
+In 1967, it was listed as threatened with extinction.
+In 1970, the whooping crane was listed as endangered under the Endangered Species Preservation Act of 1966, the predecessor to the Endangered Species Act.
+Then, in 1973, the Endangered Species Act was signed into law, and the whooping crane became one of the first species to be included on the list, having been ‘grandfathered’ into the new legislation.
+Historically, whooping cranes were found in Louisiana in both a resident, non-migratory flock as well migratory birds that wintered in the state.
 Conversion of the species’ prairie and wetland habitat to farmland and unregulated hunting led to the decline of this species both in Louisiana and across the nation.
 By 1945, only two whooping cranes remained in Louisiana.
 In March of 1950, the last remaining whooping crane in Louisiana was captured at White Lake and transported to Aransas National Wildlife Refuge on the central Texas coast with the hopes that it would join the small migratory flock of whooping cranes there.

 Reintroducing Whooping Cranes to Louisiana